1. The Program

 What kind of payments do you accept?

 Payment is accepted in full through Discover®, VISA®, MasterCard®, personal checks, travelers’ checks and money orders.
-An installment payment plan is available at no additional cost if you use a credit or debit card and your registration is received on or before March 31, 2014.
-If you choose this option, please note that advertised discounts do not apply.
+An installment payment plan is available at no additional cost if you use a credit or debit card and your registration is received at least 60 days before the start of your camp.
 One-third of your program cost will be charged at the time of registration, and the remaining balance will be divided into two equal payments that will be automatically charged at approximately 30 days and 60 days after the initial deposit.
 All three payments can only be paid by credit or debit card.

 What if the program my child wants to attend is already full?